Understanding SLA vs. FDM: Which Technology Suits Your Needs?

 5. Post-Processing

-Case Study: Small Medical Device Prototype
+Case Study: A Successful Small Medical Device Prototype

-• Precision: Text as small as 2mm was perfectly legible.
+Precision: Text as small as 2mm was perfectly legible.

-• Finish: The smooth surface minimized drag on fluid movement.
+Finish: The smooth surface minimized drag on fluid movement.

-• Turnaround: Despite the complex geometry, we delivered five functional units within 72 hours.
+Turnaround: Despite the complex geometry, we delivered five functional units within 72 hours.

 When to Choose SLA Over FDM

-Choose SLA if:
+Opt for SLA if:

-• You need high resolution and fine details.
+You require high resolution and fine details.

-• Surface quality and aesthetics are critical.
+Surface quality and aesthetics are essential.

-• Your part includes miniature features, embossed text, or complex internal geometries.
+Your part includes miniature features, embossed text, or complex internal geometries.

 Choose FDM if:

-• You need durable, mechanically strong parts.
+You need durable, mechanically robust parts.

 Conclusion

-SLA and FDM each offer compelling benefits, and the best choice depends on your specific needs.
+Both SLA and FDM offer unique advantages.
+The best choice depends on your specific needs.
 At Outlaw Prototyping, we guide our clients through the decision-making process by understanding the application, constraints, and performance requirements of each project.
+Whether you’re designing a rugged component or an intricate prototype, we’re here to help you harness the full potential of 3D printing.